 The valley is also renowned for its grand Dussehra celebrations; the festival of a triumph of good over evil.
 Kullu Dussehra was declared an international event in 1972 and is witnessed by around 4-5 Lac people from across the globe.

 Dussehra is celebrated on the tenth day of Navratri i.e. on Vijay Dashmi day, around the month of October according to the Gregorian calendar.
 Kullu Dussehra is slightly different because its celebrations begin when the rest of the country closes the nine-day long festival.
-This year, the festival will commence from Sunday October 25, 2020, and will continue for seven days.
-Dussehra in Kullu is a week-long festival, which is famous for its large number of visitors and grand celebrations.
+This year, the festival will commence from Wednesday October 5, 2022, and will continue for seven days.
+Dussehra in Kullu is a week-long festival famous for its large number of visitors and grand celebrations.

 Processions and Celebrations of Dussehra in Kullu

 Dussehra in Kullu valley is a much-awaited and celebrated festival.
 This week-long festival starts with a procession of Lord Raghunath, along with other deities, carried on a Ratha across the town.
 The village gods and minor deities are also a part of this celebration.
 The centre of the festivities is the Dhalpur maidan.
 The pleasant weather and breathtaking beauty of the valley along with the celebrations fill the visitors with eternal happiness and satisfaction.
 The festival gets merrier with dancing, drinking and feasting for a week.
 The Kala Kendra festival is held at night where several activities and cultural events take place.
 Thousands of people from all over the country and world visit this place during Dussehra.
 The festival is very well organized which only makes the experience worth remembering.

 Last Day of Celebrations of Kullu Dussehra Festival